simongoricar/euphony/README.md

 > What follows are advanced features - I'd recommend getting acquainted with the rest of the functionality first.

 ## 6.1. `.album.override.euphony` (per-album overrides)
-You can create an `.album.override.euphony` file in the root of each source album directory (same directory as the `.album.source-state.euphony` file).
-This file is optional.
+You can optionally create an `.album.override.euphony` file in the root of each source album directory (in the same directory as the `.album.source-state.euphony` file).
 Its purpose is to influence the scanning and transcoding process for the relevant album.

 At the moment, this file can contain the following options:
 ```toml